knightsUCF/SpaceGame/design/design.md

 Blender will take a long time to learn, so start with simple prototypes, just to get that into the game and not waste any time.

-We can always improve, and our model will likely change over time, and this way of working gives us more time also.
+We can always improve, and our model will likely change over time, and this way of working gives us more time also to learn Blender.

 # Generating the 9 Grid World